Political situation Democratic structures under strain

 Aerial photograph of the refugee camp Kutupalong in Bangladesh, where Rohingya who were expelled from Myanmar live.

 Since 2017, several hundred thousand people belonging to the Muslim minority Rohingya have fled from neighbouring Myanmar to Bangladesh.
-Some one million Rohingya have sought refuge there (as at October 2022).
-Meeting the basic needs of the refugees is placing an enormous strain on Bangladesh in political and cultural terms, on its ability to provide financial and humanitarian assistance, and on its infrastructure.
-Most Rohingya live in basic camps near the border in the district of Cox's Bazar.
-By the end of 2022, some 35,000 Rohingya had been resettled to Bhasan Char Island; all in all, some 100,000 people are to be resettled to improve the situation in the crowded camps of Cox’s Bazar.
-In March 2021, a devastating fire destroyed large parts of the huge camp, 15 people lost their lives, some 500 were injured and 45,000 were left without a roof over their heads.
+Around 1.1 million Rohingya have sought refuge there (as at January 2024).
+Meeting the basic needs of the refugees is placing an enormous strain on Bangladesh in terms of the political and cultural challenges, its ability to provide financial and humanitarian assistance, and the burden on its infrastructure.
+Most Rohingya live in basic camps near the border in the district of Cox’s Bazar.
+By the middle of 2023, some 35,000 Rohingya had been resettled to Bhasan Char Island; all in all, some 100,000 people are to be resettled to improve the situation in the crowded camps of Cox’s Bazar.
+In January 2024, a devastating fire destroyed large parts of Ukhiya camp, leaving around 5,000 people, 1,500 of them children, without a roof over their heads.

 Negotiations regarding the repatriation of the Rohingya people have so far been unsuccessful.
 According to the United Nations, there is currently still no prospect of the refugees being able to return safely to Myanmar, if they so wish.
-The Bangladesh government is calling on the international community to exert greater pressure on Myanmar make more of an effort to bring about a solution to the crisis and provide greater support for the communities hosting the refugees.
+The Bangladesh government is calling on the international community to exert greater pressure on Myanmar, make more of an effort to bring about a solution to the crisis and provide greater support for the communities hosting the refugees.
+Germany has made around 300 million euros available since 2017 to provide aid for the refugees, with just under 200 million euros coming from the BMZ’s budget.